-Operating revenues include activities that have the characteristics of exchange transactions including tolls, fees, rentals received from service area lessees, and miscellaneous operating revenues.
+Operating revenues include activities that have the characteristics of exchange transactions including tolls, fees, recognition of revenue associated with deferred inflows for service area lessees, and miscellaneous operating revenues.
 Nonoperating revenue includes activities that have the characteristics of non-exchange transactions, such as the Build America Bonds subsidy and investment income.